-The RAIN Undergraduate Research Student Exchange in Idaho application for summer 2022 is now OPEN!
+The RAIN Undergraduate Research Student Exchange in Idaho application for summer 2023 is now CLOSED.

-1) Students from RAIN states (Montana, New Mexico, Nevada, and Wyoming) interested in visiting and working in Idaho may apply for a 2022 RAIN Undergraduate Research Student Exchange in Idaho at the University of Idaho, Idaho State University, Boise State University, or the Idaho Veterans Research and Education Foundation at the Boise VA Medical Center.
+Students from RAIN states (Alaska, Hawaii, Montana, New Mexico, Nevada, and Wyoming) interested in visiting and working in Idaho may apply for a 2023 RAIN Undergraduate Research Student Exchange in Idaho at the University of Idaho, Idaho State University, Boise State University, or the Idaho Veterans Research and Education Foundation at the Boise VA Medical Center.

 Program Ending Date: Last day of INBRE Conference or one travel day thereafter, depending upon institution

 Pay: up to $7200 for the summer (paid as hourly wage over the working dates of the program)